 My grandmother would also wake up in the middle of the night to cook.
 As a family, we never knew that this was happening, until one night, when my father visited the bathroom at 5 AM and discovered her cooking in the kitchen.
 This was dangerous because my grandmother could forget that the fire was on.

 My ‘normal’ may not have been her ‘normal’

 At that age, I had very little understanding of dementia as a condition.
-Some days were more difficult to navigate than others, but I always thought that grandma would get better one day.
-It was only a few years after she passed on, and when I had more understanding about dementia, that I really understood what dementia is, and made the connection between my grandmother’s experience and the diagnosis.
+Some days were more difficult to navigate than others, but I always thought that my grandmother would get better one day.
+It was only a few years after my grandmother passed away, and when I had more understanding about dementia, that I really understood what dementia is, and made the connection between my grandmother’s experience and the diagnosis.

-I now know that grandma was living with a condition that impaired her memory and personality.
+I now know that my grandmother was living with a condition that impaired her memory and personality.
 I also realise she had little control during the times she acted differently from what I thought was ‘normal’.

 I think my biggest learning is in recognising that my ‘normal’ may not have been her ‘normal’ in those situations of confusion.
-This has taught me the need to adapt to my loved one’s reality, and given me the ability to truly engage with my grandfather when I am caring for him now.
+This has taught me the need to adapt to my loved one’s reality, and gave me the ability to truly engage with my grandfather when I started caring for him later on.